BenLauwens/Gutenberg/test/chapter04.md

 ## Increasing and Decreasing Functions

 Intervals on which the graph of a function ``f`` has positive or negative slope provide useful information about the behaviour of ``f``.
-The Mean-Value theorem enables us to determine such intervals by considering the sign of the derivative ``f\prime``.
+The Mean-Value theorem enables us to determine such intervals by considering the sign of the derivative ``f^\prime``.

 !!! definition